eclipse-keyple/keyple-website/content/docs-1.0/developer-guide/calypso-application.md

 ## Concepts

-Here are the main concepts to keep in mind before continuing to read this developer guide :
+Here are the main concepts to keep in mind before continuing to read this user guide :

 ### Calypso PO
 Concentrates all known information about the Personal Object being processed.
 Accessible information are